mrzaizai2k/stock_price_4_fun/README.md

 13. `/winlossanalyze`: Analyze my Win/Loss trading for the last 6 months (FPTS data)
 14. `/watchlist`: See/change your watch list
 15. `/winlossanalyze`: Analyze my Win/Loss trading for the last 6 months (FPTS data)
+15. `/remote`: Open remote tunnel to vscode on my latop

 ## How to Use
 1. Start a command with a forward slash ("/") followed by the desired command.